 This is a series of posts setting out how to make financial projections for a business plan.
-This post will act as a general index and be a place to reference all of the posts in the series.
+Accordingly this post will act as a general index and be a place to reference all the posts in the series.

-It is designed as an overview to walk you through the process of creating your business plan financial projections using the free template.
+Accordingly we have designed the series as an overview to walk you through the process of creating your business plan financial projections using the free template.

 Financial Projections Template

-When using the financial projections template, simply amend the highlighted input elements to suit your purposes, and the template does the rest.
+When using the template, simply amend the highlighted input elements to suit your purposes, and the template does the rest.

 Outline Task List – How to Make Financial Projections

-The outline process for producing projections using the financial projections template is shown below, follow the links for further details and information.
+We have set out below a handy reference task list showing how to make financials for a business plan using the free business plan financial projections template, follow the links for further details and information.
 If you’re not yet sure whether your business idea is viable, it might be worth carrying out a break even analysis before preparing a full financial business plan.

 - Estimate revenue